Selective laser melting: Benefits

 SLM has many benefits over traditional manufacturing techniques.
 The ability to quickly produce a unique part is the most obvious because no special tooling is required and parts can be built in a matter of hours.

 SLM is also one of the few additive manufacturing technologies being used in production.
 Since the components are built layer by layer, it is possible to design internal features and passages that could not be cast or otherwise machined.
 Complex geometries and assemblies with multiple components can be simplified to lighter and fewer parts with a more cost-effective assembly.
-DMLS does not require special tooling like castings, so it is convenient for short production runs.
+SLM does not require special tooling like castings, so it is convenient for short production runs.